 Cancer, what a modern-day existential threat to humanity, is a word that triggers a cringe from the most fearless.
 Over the past decades in modern medicine, we have made much progress in cancer care, ranging from diagnosis, surgical advancements, to therapeutics.
 Despite that, cancer is surpassing heart diseases as a leading cause of death in the United States in 2020.
 [Ref] The demand for faster diagnostics and better treatment is driving researchers to technologies like 3D printing and 3D bioprinting.
+This webinar invited field experts, from scientists to startup founders, to focus specifically on how 3D bioprinting is making that leap in cancer management(Check out our latest guide on how 3D printing and bioprinting are revolutionizing cancer treatment.)

 Cancer research, microscopy, cell biology, image-based high-throughput screening, 3D bioprinting